rest-feeds/rest-feeds/README.md

 ### Content Negotiation

-Every consumer and provider _must_ support the media type `application/json`.
+Every consumer and provider _must_ support the media type `application/cloudevents-batch+json` as defined by the [CloudEvents JSON Batch Format](https://github.com/cloudevents/spec/blob/v1.0.1/json-format.md#4-json-batch-format).
-It is the default and used when the `Accept` header is missing or not supported.
+It is the default and used when the `Accept` header is missing, defined as plain `application/json` or not supported.

 Further media types may be used, when supported by both, client and server: